Nuno-Jesus/Make-A-Make/README.md

 Output:

 ```
-These are the directories: foo.c bar.c baz.c
+These are the files: foo.c bar.c baz.c
 ```

 </details>